pw398/pw398.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

 The next article will be about practical application.
 We will:

 - Link up to the Reddit API, because its free of cost and restrictions, and conducive to topic modeling.
 - Use the visualization tool <code>pyLDAviz</code> to produce some cool interactive visualizations.
 - Compare supervised LDA (sLDA) to other methods such as Latent Semantic Indexing (LSI) and Non-Negative Matrix Factorization (NMF).

-- Possibly integrate utilization of database software.
+- Possibly integrate the use of some database software, like MongoDB.